Home > Tours > Canada & Alaska Tours > Alaska Tours > Ultimate Alaska & The Yukon with Alaska Cruise

 Trip Inclusions

-• We’ve packed everything you need for the perfect holiday—from hand-selected hotels and dining to the friendly expertise of Globus Tour Directors and Local Guides, to seamless transportation between destinations and VIP access to the world’s most iconic sites!
-Touring by private, first-class, air-conditioned motorcoach.
+• We've packed everything you need for the perfect tour—from hand-selected hotels and dining to the friendly expertise of Globus Tour Directors and Local Guides, to seamless transportation between destinations and VIP access to the world's most iconic sites!
+Touring by private, first-class, air-conditioned motorcoach with free Wi-Fi.

 • Airport transfers at your arrival and departure destination are not included in the price of the tour.